alenashch/Forum-discussion-system/doc/20201712-Sprint-Retrospective-3.md

 **Problem 1**
 - Description: Different teams were working on different microservices, and not all conventions were established beforehand.
 - Reaction: There is a bit of inconsistency between different microservers.
 Nonetheless, they work together just fine.

+**Problem 2**
+- Description: Some method were not tested properly and the existing tests left a lot of space for bugs.
+- Reaction: Make sure every merge request contains code that is well tested.

 ## Adjustments for next Sprint Plan